toughIQ/fishnet/README.md

    With a GitHub account, you can watch this repository (can be set to only release announcements).
 See the top right corner on this page.

    **Docker**

-   The docker container was named fishnet, so we can update the image and restart it
+   The docker container was named fishnet, so we can update the image and restart it.

    ```sh
    docker rm fishnet
    docker pull niklasf/fishnet:2